-INDIVIDUALS who want to better understand themselves and others, to resolve conflicts with greater ease and to experience greater joy.
+IS FOR INTELLIGENT AND BRAVE INDIVIDUALS who want to better understand themselves and others, LEARN to resolve conflicts with greater ease and EXPERIENCE greater MEANING AND joy IN THEIR LIVES.

 The MANY Benefits of Psychotherapy

 Make sense of painful experiences